Fall College Advisor Check-In

 Here are some of my favorites:

-Make sure you take some time to look at your entire junior year schedule.
-Write down everything you have prioritized for the year (high school rugby season, club rugby season, finals week, prom, etc...)
-Then, cross-reference this to the dates the SAT and/or the ACT are being offered.
-Make sure you don’t plan to take one of your standardized tests the same week or day as something else you plan to do (each year, I hear horror stories of students having to take an ACT all day and then try to make it to a state championship game that Photo by Soundtrap on Unsplash afternoon!)
+Look at your entire junior year schedule.
+Write down everything you have prioritized for the year (high school & club rugby season, finals week, prom, etc...)
+Then, cross-reference to SAT and/or the ACT dates being offered.
+Don’t plan to take one of your standardized tests the same week or day as something else you plan to do (each year, I hear horror stories of students having to take an ACT all day and

 Sophomores & Freshmen: Get involved!